(Features & Known Issues)

 - File Browse:-

-Upload files using drag & drop feature.
+Upload files using the drag & drop feature.

 Faceted Search Enhancements